DeenAhmed/EKRoyals/README.md

 ### CSS validation

 The [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS of the website.
 The CSS passes with 0 errors.
-There are some warnings due to using CSS variables (custom properties), which the validator does not support yet.
-See the [CSS Validator's GitHub](https://github.com/w3c/css-validator/pull/173#issuecomment-878349650) for more information.

 <details><summary>style.css</summary>
 <img src="assets/images/validation-css.png">